 "That's scary."

 "She's scary, Tara.
-Where has she been all this time?
+Where's she been all this time?
 And why now, why did she come out now?"

 "We'll be there soon, sweetheart.
 Hopefully my mom will know."
 Tara reached over and took Willow's hand in hers.

-Willow thanked her goddesses yet again that she had managed to steal Tara back from Glory.
+Willow thanked her goddesses yet again that she'd managed to steal Tara back from Glory.
 Her lover was too good to be lost that way.
 "I love you, Tara."

 Tara squeezed her hand in reply.
 They were quiet the rest of the way to LA.